 Figure 2-9 shows the RS422/485 and ALIN comms connections with associated customer screw terminals.
 The main CPU is opto-isolated from the RS422/485 transmit/receive terminals.
-Factory-set jumpers (J4, J5, and others not shown) configure the motherboard for RS422, RS485, or external ISB (Internal Serial Bus) operation.
-See next section.

 NOTE.
 The ALIN cable screen and the RS422/485 cable screen should each be grounded at one point only.